emergesource/resume/resume.md

 ## Experience

 ### Director of Engineering TUCOWS/Wavelo <small>2021-2024</small>
-* Head Software Architecture and leader of 34 engineers across multiple disciplines.
+* Head of Software Architecture
+* Leader of 34 engineers across multiple disciplines.
 * Designed and implemented Wavelo's event driven microservice architecture.
 * Collaborated with other department leads to deliver on strategic initiatives.
 * Operated and maintained the private cloud platform that supports Wavelo's 8 million DISH subscribers.
-* Lead the observability transition from Datadog to Grafana saving millions in operating costs.
+* Lead an observability transition from Datadog to Grafana saving millions in operating costs.

 ### Engineering Manager, TUCOWS/Domains <small>2017-2021</small>
 * 2 Million Domains under management